mxro/maxrohde-web/content/posts/2010/2010-06-04-loading-resources-in-class-package-for-pde-using-eclipse-iam/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Loading Resources in Class Package for PDE using Eclipse IAM'
+date: '2010-06-04'
 categories:
-- java
+  - 'java'
-date: "2010-06-04"
-title: Loading Resources in Class Package for PDE using Eclipse IAM
 ---

 **The Problem**